A theory of locally impenetrable elastic tubes: Equations governing a locally impenetrable Kirchhoff rod

 \subsection{Constitutive relations}

-The constitutive relations for a locally impenetrable Kirchhoff rod can be written as a piecewise function using \eqref{eq:constitutive_relation} and \eqref{eq:active_inactive_regions}
+The constitutive relations for a locally impenetrable Kirchhoff rod can be written as a piecewise function using \eqref{eq:constitutive_relation} and \eqref{eq:active_inactive_regions}:

-To reiterate, $(0,s_0)$ is the inactive region whereas $(s_0,L)$ is the active region.
-The constitutive relation in the inactive region is the well known constitutive relation for a Kirchhoff elastic rod \cite{audoly2016,oreillybook}.
-In the active region, the constitutive relation contains an additional term which warrants further discussion.
+To reiterate, $(0,s_0)$ is the inactive region, whereas $(s_0,L)$ is the active region.
+The constitutive relation in the inactive region is the well-known constitutive relation for a Kirchhoff elastic rod \cite{audoly2016,oreillybook}.
+In the active region, the constitutive relation contains an additional term that warrants further discussion.

-It can be shown that the vector $\mathbb{P}\bu/\hat\kappa$ is of unit norm and is identical to the Frenet-binormal of $\br(s)$.
-The following properties of this vector will prove to be useful later
+It can be shown that the vector $\mathbb{P}\bu/\hat\kappa$ is of unit norm and is identical to the Frenet binormal of $\br(s)$.
+The following properties of this vector will prove useful later: